Secularity: Modern and historical understandings of the term

 Secular does not necessarily imply hostility or rejection of God or religion, though some use the term this way (see "secularism", below); Martin Luther used to speak of "secular work" as a vocation from God for most Christians.
 Secular has been a part of the Christian church's history, which even developed in the medieval period secular clergy, priests who were defined as the Church's geographically-delimited diocesan clergy and not a part of the diasporal monastic orders.
 This arrangement continues today.
 The Waldensians advocated for secularity by separation of church and state.
 According to cultural anthropologists such as Jack David Eller, secularity is best understood not as being "anti-religious", but as being "religiously neutral" since many activities in religious bodies are secular themselves, and most versions of secularity do not lead to irreligiosity.

 The idea of a dichotomy between religion and the secular originated in the European Enlightenment.
-Furthermore, since religion and secular are both Western concepts that were formed under the influence of Christian theology, other cultures do not necessarily have words or concepts that resemble or are equivalent to them.
+Furthermore, both "religion" and "secular" are Western terms and concepts that are not universal across cultures, languages, or time.
+Since both are Western concepts that were formed under the influence of Christian theology, other cultures do not necessarily have words or concepts that resemble or are equivalent to them.
+Many scholars have problematized the concept of secularity, arguing that it has been heavily structured by Protestant models of Christianity such as emphasis of beliefs and skepticism towards rituals.
+Of the cultures that do have conceptions of "religion" and "secular", most do not have tension or dichotomous views of religion and secularity.

 One can regard eating and bathing as examples of secular activities, because there may not be anything inherently religious about them.
 Nevertheless, some religious traditions see both eating and bathing as sacraments, therefore making them religious activities within those world views.
 Saying a prayer derived from religious text or doctrine, worshipping through the context of a religion, performing corporal and spiritual works of mercy, and attending a religious seminary school or monastery are examples of religious (non-secular) activities.

 In many cultures, there is little dichotomy between "natural" and "supernatural", "religious" and "not-religious", especially since people have beliefs in other supernatural or spiritual things irrespective of belief in God or gods.
 Other cultures stress practice of ritual rather than belief.
 Conceptions of both "secular" and "religious", while sometimes having some parallels in local cultures, were generally imported along with Western worldviews, often in the context of colonialism.
 Attempts to define either the "secular" or the "religious" in non-Western societies, accompanying local modernization and Westernization processes, were often and still are fraught with tension.
 Due to all these factors, secular as a general term of reference was much deprecated in social sciences, and is used carefully and with qualifications.